-A geophysical (magnetometer) survey, covering approximately 1 hectare, was carried out on agricultural land to the north of Dotterel Cottage, Weaverthorpe, in advance of the determination of a planning application for the erection of a single wind turbine.
-No anomalies of probable archaeological potential have been identified although a cluster of low magnitude anomalies may indicate an area of plough-damaged archaeological remains.
-However, a geological or pedological interpretation is considered equally possible.
-Based on the surrounding landscape features and the geophysical survey the site is considered to have a low to moderate archaeological potential.
+A geophysical (magnetometer) survey, covering approximately 2 hectares, was carried out on agricultural land known as Warren Field, to the north of Horkstow, North Lincolnshire, in advance of the submission of a planning application for the construction of a single wind turbine and associated infrastructure.
+No anomalies of obvious archaeological potential have been identified by the survey although linear anomalies due to recent agricultural activity have been noted.
+On the basis of the survey the site is considered to have a low archaeological potential.